CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 ## Using interactive partition for non-parallel pre- or post-processing

-In many cases the coputing tasks include per- or post-processing steps that are not able to utilize parallel computing.
+In many cases the computing tasks include per- or post-processing steps that are not able to utilize parallel computing.
-In these cases it is recommended that, if possible, the task is split into several, chained, batch jobs and that the non-parallel prcessing is executed in the `interactive` partiition of Mahti.
+In these cases it is recommended that, if possible, the task is split into several, chained, batch jobs and that the non-parallel processing is executed in the `interactive` partition of Mahti.

-In the interactive patrtion the jobs can reserve just few cores so that the non-parallel tasks can be executed without waisting resources.
+In the interactive partition the jobs can reserve just few cores so that the non-parallel tasks can be executed without wasting resources.
 Note that you can use interactive partition also for non-interactive jobs and that you can link two batch jobs so that the second job starts only when the first one has finished.